zero2cx/tpmc/source/app2/README.rst

     **Place holder text.**

 Notes
     Holocene data records are accepted as academically vetted, per consensus.
 Pleistocene data records are classified as provisional.
-    Volcanoes of the World data is free to use [`GVP2019`_] thanks to The Smithsonian Institute's `Global Volcanism Program`_ (GVP).
+Volcanoes of the World data is free to use thanks to The Smithsonian Institute's `Global Volcanism Program (GVP)`_.

-.. _GVP2019:

 Citation
     Data source: Global Volcanism Program, 2013.
 Volcanoes of the